HeleJ/quiz-game-about-Estonia/README.md

 ![start-quiz](documentation/startQuiz.png)

-* Start page consists of a background image and button labeled "Start Quiz".
+* The start page consists of a background image and button labeled "Start Quiz".

 * The background image is inspired by the Estonian flag. ( A picture says more than a thousand words.)

-* After selecting "Start Quiz" button, the info box appears with popup animation.
+* After selecting the "Start Quiz" button, the info box appears with popup animation.

 ![info-box](documentation/infobox-image.png)

-* Infobox page consists of Title, List of rules, and two buttons "Exit Quiz" and "Continue".
+* The infobox page consists of the Title, the list of rules, and two buttons.
+"Exit Quiz" and "Continue".

-* When you clicked on the " Exit Quiz" button, the Info box will be hidden.
+* When you click on the "Exit Quiz" button, the Info box will be hidden.

-* When you clicked on the "Continue" button, then the Quiz box appears
+* When you click on the "Continue" button, then the Quiz box appears

 ![quiz-box-header](documentation/quiz-box-header.png)
 * Quiz boxs page header consists Title (on the left side), and Timer box (on the right side).